OpenSourceDemocracy/PetitionApp/README.md

 ## Extra stuff

-`alm` is an excellent text editor for node and is easy to install as:
+`alm` is an excellent text editor for typescript and is easy to install as:

 `npm install -g alm`